Welcome to the restfb documentation.

 The polling method should return the AccessToken, but may throw a FacebookDeviceAccessToken exception.

 user_code to the user and he/she had not finished the authorisation.
-This is a rather normal case so, because you should poll Facebook in short intervals and the user cannot switch devices (for example) that fast.
+This is a rather normal case because you should poll Facebook in short intervals and the user cannot switch devices (for example) that quickly.

-The user declined the authorisation and your application is not allowed to access Facebook in behalf of that user.
+The user declined the authorisation and your application is not allowed to access Facebook on behalf of that user.

-user_token to the user and he/she not started the authorisation.
+user_token to the user and he/she did not start the authorisation.
 Anyway, it is not possible to finish the process and you have to start again from the beginning.

-You started the polling and the polling interval is to small, so you poll to fast.
+You started the polling and the polling interval is too small, so you were polling too fast.
 Make the interval larger and spend more time waiting between 2 polling requests.
 The

 Parsing Signed Requests